leona/vast.ai-tools/uptime-monitor/README.md

 # Uptime monitor

 This is a set of scripts for monitoring machine crashes.
 Run the client on your vast machine and the server on a remote one.
-You get notifications on Telegram if no heartbeats are sent within the timeout (default 5 seconds).
+You get notifications on Telegram if no heartbeats are sent within the timeout (default 12 seconds).

 I recommend a $2.50 or $3.50 server from Vultr.
 Server location must be set to New Jersey for the cheap plans.
-Use my referral link for $100 credit on Vultr. https://www.vultr.com/?ref=8581277-6G
+Use my referral link for $100 credit. https://www.vultr.com/?ref=8581277-6G

 ## Setup Telegram bot